High Availability VMware

 -In the event of physical server failure, affected virtual machines are automatically restarted on other production servers with spare capacity

 -In the case of operating system failure, VMware HA restarts the affected virtual machine on the same physical server.
-The combination of VMware HA and the other availability features of the VMware vSphere platform provides organizations the ability to select and easily deliver the level of availability required for all of their important applications
+The combination of VMware HA and the other available features of the VMware vSphere platform provides organizations the ability to select and easily deliver the level of availability required for all of their important applications

 Minimize unplanned downtime and IT service disruption.